MarinHure/Blob_Detectron/README.md

 # Limitations/Challenges Encountered

-At times, the blob creates a link with excessive curvature, and the detectionLiens() function uses its center to detect its presence, which can lead to errors.
+At times, the blob creates a link with excessive curvature, and the linksDetection() function uses its center to detect its presence, which can lead to errors.
 This is where the "threshold" and "margin" parameters come into play, but they may not always suffice:

 ![Erreur detection lien](images_readme/pb_lien.png)